 Ghosts of Battery Russell, Fort Stevens, Warrenton, OR

 The Battery Russel is a part of Fort Stevens near Warrenton, Oregon (very close to the town of Astoria).
-Part of the Fort Steven's Military Reservation, …
+Part of the Fort Steven's Military …

 Ghosts on Siletz Bay

 While staying at a condo on Siletz Bay on the Oregon coast, I awoke one night at 3:00 am with an insulin reaction.
 After downing a yogurt and a bowl …